 The attractive singer had big aspirations, and Cooley, who led a 30-piece band, gave her the spotlight as a featured singer.
 He eventually divorced his first wife Ann to marry Ella Mae.

 Cooley was also extremely insecure.
 No matter how much success he had, Cooley felt an intense rivalry with Bob Wills.
 When Wills and his Texas Playboys made their way over to Los Angeles, a promoter bumped Cooley and his orchestra for Wills.
-Incensed, Cooley demanded he book them both as a "Battle of the Bands."
+Incensed, Cooley demanded that he book them both as a "Battle of the Bands."
 During the performance, Cooley insulted Wills multiple times, often playing Wills' signature songs.
-Afterwards, he crowned himself the "King of Western Swing."
+Afterward, he crowned himself the "King of Western Swing."

 Of course, most people nowadays still recognize Bob Wills as the "King of Western Swing," a fact that no doubt has Cooley jealously rolling in his grave.